seancorfield/clj-new/README.md

 * `:scm-domain` -- defaults to `github.com` (but see below); used in all the SCM links in the generated projects: `https://{{scm-domain}}/{{scm-user}}/{{artifact}}`
 * `:scm-user` -- defaults to (part of) the group name (but see below); used in all the SCM links in the generated projects: `https://{{scm-domain}}/{{scm-user}}/{{artifact}}`

 > Note: `clj-new` tries to conform to the [Clojars Verified Group Names policy](https://github.com/clojars/clojars-web/wiki/Verified-Group-Names) -- which is similar to Maven Central's policy about group IDs -- by setting the default for `:group` to be something that seems to be a reverse domain name.
 If you use `myname/myapp` for your project name, the default for `:group` will be `net.clojars.myname`, `:artifact` will be `myapp`, `:scm-domain` will be `github.com`, and `:scm-user` will be `myname`.
 If you use `com.github.myname/myapp` for your project name, the default for `:group` will be `com.github.myname`, `:artifact` will be `myapp`, `:scm-domain` will be `github.com`, and `:scm-user` will be `myname`. `clj-new` also recognizes `io.github`, `com.gitlab`, and `io.gitlab` prefixes.
 The latter two will cause `:scm-domain` to default to `gitlab.com`.
-If your project name seems to have a group name that could be a reverse domain name, then it will be accepts as is, e.g., `com.acme/myapp` would produce `:group "com.acme", :artifact "myapp", :scm-domain "github.com", :scm-user "com.acme"`.
+If your project name seems to have a group name that could be a reverse domain name, then it will be accepted as is, e.g., `com.acme/myapp` would produce `:group "com.acme", :artifact "myapp", :scm-domain "github.com", :scm-user "com.acme"`.

 The `:description` field is also used in the generated project's `README.md` file.